paulwarren/nzde/dict/W/README.md

 ## waddy

-<b>1</b> n. a switch or whip used to move reluctant stock or to protect oneself against a threatening animal [made of supplejack, leather, a thin branch or, recently, a length of alkathene pipe.](See flogger, supplejack)
+<b>1</b> n. a switch or whip used to move reluctant stock or to protect oneself against a threatening animal [made of supplejack, leather, a thin branch or, recently, a length of alkathene pipe.]
+(See flogger, supplejack)

 n.

 n.
 > a patu, or carved mere - bone, stone, wood

 v.

 <b>2</b> n. (informal) a club or bludgeon